 Step 6: Serving suggestions

-Slice the cake and serve with extra strawberry compote and whipped cream on the side for an extra decadent experience.
+Slice and serve with extra compote and whipped cream on the side for a fancy finish.

 5.3 Expert Advice for Success

-- Use high-quality cocoa powder and fresh strawberries for the best flavor.
+- Use good cocoa and fresh strawberries for best taste.

 6. Serving and Pairing Suggestions